 08.02 Completion of Inspection Procedures

 The baseline inspection procedures represent the inspection requirements necessary in conjunction with PIs to assess licensee performance.
 Inspectors should perform the nominal number of inspection requirements in each inspectable area within the baseline inspection procedures and must complete the minimum number of inspection requirements for completion of the procedure unless approval is given by the Deputy Director, NSIR/DSO.
-These deviations need to be communicated to the Director, NRR/D.
+These deviations need to be communicated to the Director, NRR/DRO.

 The sample size specified in an inspection procedure is used to indicate the relative completion of the procedure.
 However, if the inspector has met the objectives of a procedure without performing every inspection requirement within the nominal number (e.g., an activity to be observed is not performed by the licensee during the inspection, or the complexity of significant findings (i.e., potentially greater than green) prevents the inspector from completing all the requirements), then the inspector can consider the procedure completed in full.
 [C1]